Fredi Knighten

-Fredi Knighten is an American football coach who is currently the assistant quarterbacks coach for the Cincinnati Bengals of the National Football League (NFL).
+Fredi Knighten is an American football coach who most recently was the assistant quarterbacks coach for the Cincinnati Bengals of the National Football League (NFL).

 Playing career

 Knighten attended Pulaski Academy in Little Rock, Arkansas, where he helped lead his school to a state title in 2011.
 During his career, he passed for 8,842 yards and 119 touchdowns and ran for 1,749 yards and 24 touchdowns, while amounting a 26-1 record.
 Knighten also won the Landers Award which is given to Arkansas's top high school football player.
 Coming out of high school, he committed to play college football for the Arkansas State Red Wolves.

 In his first season with the Red Wolves, Knighten completed three of five pass attempts for 44 yards and a touchdown with an interception, adding 96 rushing yards.
 In 2014, Knighten was named first-team all-Sun Belt.
 Knighten finished his career with the Red Wolves appearing in 41 games where he completed 442 of his 776 pass attempts for 5,371 yards, and 46 touchdowns to 18 interceptions.
 Knighten also added 1,620 yards and 21 touchdowns on 421 carries, while also hauling in three receptions for 73 yards and a touchdown.